 To relax after a busy day on the beach, guests are privy to tons of freebies, including complimentary massage with some exotic products.
 Use of the sauna is free, as is the Wi-Fi and many other conveniences.
 Before you leave, you may also consider having custom jewelry made by an evening jeweler as a souvenir.

 Walking into The St. Regis Punta Mita Resort, you immediately register that you are on holiday.
 Everything here is done at high-level luxury, but it is downplayed to make sure everything feels natural.
 The interiors are stylish and pristine, from the seating in the lobby to the expensive textures in the guest rooms.
 It’s evident that no costs were spared to make the interiors as exquisite as they could be.
 The same story continues on the outside.
 With eye-catching cascading pools and palm trees lining their way around the 33 casitas, the whole place feels like it is set in the tropics. (and it almost is) Much consideration was given to making the place feel like space, with the 120 rooms occupying the 33 casitas in groups of 4.
 This helps the resort ditch the classic hotel vibe, and rather, it feels more like a high-end BnB with its privacy.
-Have we mentioned the fact that it is one of the Gay resorts in Mexico?
+Have we mentioned the fact that it is gay-friendly?
 For you, this is the time to wind down and enjoy 24-hour room service from any room you choose.

 Each of the casitas has a terra-cotta roof with a private residence, which adds to the place’s homely vibe.
 The color palettes are chosen well, and the interior architecture is as tasteful as they can come.
 The cheapest suites are the deluxe rooms, and the luxury just increases from there.
 Each of the rooms has air conditioning, HD TVs, a minibar and snacks.
 The rooms also feature large walk-in closets for all your wear with a safe, iron and ironing board, umbrellas, and much more for your convenience.
 The outdoor showers are popular but perhaps not more than the balconies leading to the sprawling views of the gardens and the pacific.
 What’s better is that even the bottom tier suites have 24 hours of room service.
 For the high-end suites, you have a choice between two- or three-bedroom suites that you and your entire crew/family can fit into.